plpd-blog/plpd-blog.github.io/handbook.markdown

 All emergency services of paralake are expected to work together.
 Other organization(s) or person(s) can help with the authorization of police command.

 1. Do work together as a force.
-2. Don't let other organization(s) or person(s) with out authorization.
+2. Don't let other organization(s) or person(s) without authorization.

 #### 12. Secret Service Powers